justinamiller/DotNet-Coding-Guidelines/README.md

 The preceding code is much easier to understand and concise.
 However, there are certain cases that using the string.Format() would makes more sense.
 For example, when dealing with complex formatting and data manipulation.
 So, use your judgement when to apply them in situations.

-### Tip #11

-✋ Avoid using specific type for complex objects when defining variables like in the following:
+### Avoid using specific type for complex objects when defining variables like in the following:

 ```
 List<Repository.DataAccessLayer.Whatever> listOfBlah = _repo.DataAccessLayer.GetWhatever();